Neat Client? Fast-track the opening of your account with Statrys See how

 • An extensive app market

 You don’t have to look far to find feature-rich platforms.
 Shopify is incredibly popular, but you can also use WordPress’s free WooCommerce plugin.
 The latter might be the best option if you have some coding smarts.
-Alternatively, Wix is undoubtedly worth considering if your focus is the ease of use.
+Alternatively, Wix is undoubtedly worth considering if your focus is ease of use.

 There can, however, be a few drawbacks to using such a platform: